Michigan Tech Sets Budget and Tuition

 To assist students who qualify for financial aid with the increased tuition, the budget includes $2 million of new financial aid in the form of scholarships, an 8 percent increase.
 Michigan Tech awarded $34 million in financial aid this year, a total of 35 percent of tuition.

 The new budget also includes a 1.75 percent pool for across-the-board salary increases for all eligible employees.

 “While we are certainly in challenging economic times, this budget extends our promise to our students to deliver the quality education they seek and deserve,” said Mroz.
 “At the same time, it reflects our concern for the financial realities facing our students, and our efforts to manage Michigan Tech’s business prudently in a challenging environment.
 We are enhancing quality while maintaining affordability and containing costs.”

-Board of Control Chair Russell Gronevelt commended Mroz and his team for “navigating Michigan Tech through turbulent economic waters.
+Board of Trustees Chair Russell Gronevelt commended Mroz and his team for “navigating Michigan Tech through turbulent economic waters.
 The Board members have affirmed their support of the University’s strategic direction by approving this budget,” he said, “and they are wholeheartedly committed to keeping the University positioned for continued growth and success.”

 Gronevelt also noted that,“The tuition increase reflects the rising cost of providing a world-class technological education, which is what our students come for.
 I am pleased that we have provided additional scholarship assistance to lessen the impact of the increase.”